 *) See disclaimer section below.

-The software life cycle described in this page reflects Cobham Gaisler's current projection, but it may be updated in the future.
+The software life cycle described in this page reflects our current projection, but it may be updated in the future.
 As a result, software in Development status may never reach production status, and the Legacy period of a software could be shortened against what is expressed above.

 The user base, their demand and migration paths may affect the final schedules, both extending and shortening it.

-For more information about life cycle please contact This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+For more information about life cycle please contact support@gaisler.com.